modernben/forge-docs/1.0/servers/backups.md

 ## Overview

-Forge provides automatic database backups which you can schedule directly within the dashboard.
+Forge provides automatic database backups that can be scheduled right from the dashboard.
 You can choose to backup one or more databases at a specified frequency and also restore to any of your recent backups.
 The backup script is open source and can be [found on GitHub](https://github.com/laravel/forge-database-backups).

 :::warning Business Plan Only